Bird (1988 film): Development

 In the 1970s, Parker's friend and colleague Teddy Edwards shared his reminiscences of the saxophonist to Joel Oliansky, who had wanted to make a biopic about Charlie Parker starring actor Richard Pryor.
 The property was originally owned by Columbia Pictures, which traded the rights to Warner Bros. at Eastwood's instigation, in exchange for the rights to what would become Columbia's 1990 Kevin Costner vehicle, Revenge.
 There was a delay of a few years while the trade was completed, and by then Pryor had lost interest—nevertheless, Eastwood dismissed Pryor's involvement since the director would have felt obligated to include "gags" (in the screen story), to satisfy audiences' expectations.
 The film was eventually shot in 52 days for $14.4 million, not counting Eastwood's fee, although in interviews Eastwood sometimes said the film only cost $9 million to make.

 Eastwood, a lifelong fan of jazz, had been fascinated by Parker ever since seeing him perform live in Oakland in 1946.
 He approached Chan Parker, Bird's common-law wife on whose memoirs the script was based, for input, and she lent Eastwood and arranger Lennie Niehaus a collection of recordings from her private collection.

 Production

 Locations used for filming include New York City, Los Angeles, Pasadena, and the Sacramento Valley.

 Music

 Initially, when Columbia owned the project, the studio executives wanted to hire musicians to re-record all of Parker's music, largely because the original recordings were in mono, and were not of acceptable sound quality to accompany a feature film.
 Eastwood had some recordings of Parker made by Parker's wife, Chan, from which he had a sound engineer electronically isolate Parker's solos.
-Musicians, such as Ray Brown, Walter Davis Jr., Ron Carter, Barry Harris, Pete Jolly and Red Rodney, were then hired to record backing tracks on modern equipment.
-Dizzy Gillespie was on tour at the time of recording, so trumpet player Jon Faddis was hired to record his parts.
+Musician were hired to record backing tracks on modern equiment, including Ray Brown, Walter Davis Jr., Ron Carter, Barry Harris, Pete Jolly and Red Rodney.
+Parker's musical partner Dizzy Gillespie was still alive but on tour at the time of these modern recordings, so trumpet player Jon Faddis was hired to record Gillespie's parts.